paula078/Languages-and-libraries-of-data-analysis-Python/README.md

   # 📊 Languages and Libraries of Data Analysis 📈

-This repository contains materials related to the course "Languages and Libraries of Data Analysis" at AGH University of Science and Technology for the academic year 2023/24.
+This repository contains tasks created for the course "Languages and Libraries of Data Analysis" at AGH University of Science and Technology 2023/24.
 The course aims to familiarize students with programming in Python, with a particular emphasis on its application in data analysis.

 ## 📝 Tasks
 - ### **Task 1**:

-  The goal of this task was to implement a Binary Search Tree (BST) capable of handling the following operations:
+  Implement a Binary Search Tree (BST) capable of handling the following operations:
   - Adding nodes to the tree
   - Checking whether a node exists in the tree
   - Printing the nodes in ascending order using in-order traversal.